 This one takes longer to put together.
 You would expect that as there is more to it (I dread to think how long it would have taken mum and me!)

 On the downside, the instructions are not so great.

 There is a hole for a padlock to go fit on the box for added security.

-One of the frequent debates that comes up on the allotment chat is should you lock your sheds?
-As on the allotment wherever you are there is always the risk of a break in or vandals.
+One of the frequent debates that come up on the allotment chat is should you lock your sheds?
+As on the allotment wherever you are there is always the risk of a break-in or vandals.
 Many people say not to bother as the thieves will simply damage the shed to get to what they think is valuable anyway.